You have the dream. We provide the resources.

 Contact our staff in your area to find an event near you.

 We offer personal, one-on-one business assistance to entrepreneurs and small business owners across the state.
 Our business specialists and consultants can work with you over online platforms or meet with you personally.
 For more information and to request an appointment, please email our staff in your region, or email email@example.com

 - Visit our Online Training Center to access in-demand business resources.

 - Protect your small business against fraud.
 Learn more here from the Small Business Administration.

 - Dreambuilder.org - Do you need help thinking through a business plan?
 This may be a good place to begin.
 Dreambuilder.org offers 13 sessions in a fun, interactive environment.
 Sessions average 1.5 hours.
 Sign up through the website and there is no fee.
 Available in English or Spanish.

 - Information for women in business - Small Business Administration provides resources to help women entrepreneurs launch your new businesses, grow your businesses, and compete in the global marketplace.
 With online resources, financing opportunities, and Women’s Business Centers, they are there to help you succeed.
 Find out more.

 Question: Are there grants to help fund a for-profit business?

-Answer: REAP has loan funds from $1000-$50,000.
+Answer: The Center for Rural Affairs offers loans from $1,000 to $250,000.
 Access the loan application and information here.

 The Department of Commerce also has programs to assist small businesses.
 Contact them at 202.482.2000.